jeamon/web-based-jobs-worker-service/README.md

 All jobs could be stopped or restarted as well.
 When a job restart is requested, in case this job is still running, it will only be stopped and you will need to restart it again in order to have it scheduled for processing.
 If already completed it will be immediately scheduled for processing.

 Finally, you can submit a single job and wait until it completes to view its result output immediately.
+Or you can submit a long running job and view in realtime (in streaming) it log output.
 Each start of the worker service creates three logs files.
 One file logs all web requests, another for each job processing details and the third one for recording each job details deleted by the cleanup background routine.
 The worker itself logs its standard output and standard error into a single file named worker(.)log.
 You can view all the features APIs exposed by the web server under the [usage section](#usage).

 ## Features